ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 - The `renderer` is a callback function which receives data values associated with the highlighted data point.
 - It returns an object with the `content` and `title` properties containing plain text that is used for the __Content__ and __Title__ sections of the tooltip.
-- Alternatively, the `content` property could contain a string representing HTML content, which can be used to provide completely [Custom Tooltips](/sparklines-tooltips/#custom-tooltip).
+- Alternatively, the `renderer` function could return a string representing HTML content, which can be used to provide completely [Custom Tooltips](/sparklines-tooltips/#custom-tooltip).

 Here's an example renderer function.